BlackRookSoftware/RookScript/rookscript-guide.md

 This is a function that calls other functions (and returns `null`):

 ```
-	// print is a void function that prints a message to STDOUT.
+	// print is a function that prints a message to STDOUT.

     function printUppercase(message)
     {